 Carmen Cartaya is a shareholder in the firm's Ft.
 Lauderdale office.
-She is experienced in medical malpractice, general insurance defense, professional errors and omissions, long-term care litigation, maritime law, equine law and commercial litigation.
-She also represented administrators and insurers in complex life and health insurance disputes.
+She is experienced in medical malpractice, general insurance defense, professional errors and omissions, maritime law, equine law, commercial litigation and long-term care litigation including the defense of nursing homes, rehabilitation facilities, home health care and specialty long term care hospitals.
+She has also represented administrators and insurers in complex life and health insurance disputes.

 Ms. Cartaya has been lead counsel in the defense of national class actions asserting non-compliance with the Americans with Disabilities Act against national hospital companies and other class actions in U.S. District Courts.
 Her fluency in Spanish facilitates representation in matters concerning foreign contracts and policies of insurance.